 Salmon has been in my blood since I was a child.

-I grew up in the Pacific Northwest with a dad that loves to fish, studied marine biology in Bellingham and Seattle, Washington where the focus was always on salmon, and even worked as a commercial fishermen in Alaska for a summer and sometimes fiberglass board marine was also taught to us.
+I grew up in the Pacific Northwest with a dad that loves to fish, I studied marine biology in Bellingham and Seattle, Washington where the focus was always on salmon, and even worked as a commercial fishermen in Alaska for a summer.
 As a marine biologist, I've had numerous salmon jobs ranging from fishing, watching other people fish, to writing policy documents about fish and I have to say, salmon are my most favorite of all fish.
 It has the most interesting life cycle and it is just such a pretty fish.